There's a scene in the movie

 Oasis is still a viable production company and I still run occasional jobs through it.
 But I am now in the position to work only on the jobs that interest me with people I find interesting.
 For example, I struck up a relationship with a company in Africa and have done several projects with them, with another on the horizon.
 Fun stuff.
 My second documentary has been sitting on hard drives for a few years now and I just started the editing process on that.
 Something long overdue.
 I've also established informal "sister" agreements with several production companies that I often work through, either as a director, a director of photography, or both.
 It has opened up some interesting opportunities.
 It lets me do what I like to do without all of the responsibility of a full blown production company to wrangle.

 And most importantly, it gives me more time for my still photography, a true passion.
-Although I do shoot stills commercially from time to time, I find my greatest peace with a still camera in my hand wandering around some beautiful landscape or in the presence of animals.
+Although I do shoot still photography commercially from time to time, I find my greatest peace with a still camera in my hand wandering around some beautiful landscape or in the presence of animals.
 For those of you interested, you can see the fruits of those labors on my still photography website which you can access below... it's fun to look at.

 Life is short.
 I'm trying very hard not to lose sight of that.